kragen/dernocua/text/microlisp.md

 controllers designed to interface to external SRAM, SDRAM (!!), NOR Flash, and even NAND Flash.

+See also file `energy-autonomous-computing.md` for notes on the Ambiq chips, which are both much lower power and have more RAM.

 Full context switching and deep power down
 ------------------------------------------